 It is increasingly recognized that many modern diseases are due to "oxidative stress," resulting from an imbalance between the formation and neutralization of free radicals.
-These free radicals are produced as byproducts of normal metabolism and due to radiation exposure and certain to environmental pollutants.
-Highly reactive, radicals damage free can cellular components and are implicated in various diseases.
-Under normal circumstances, free radicals are neutralized by efficient systems in the body, including antioxidant enzymes (such as superoxide dismutase, catalase, and glutathione peroxidase) and nutrient-derived small molecule antioxidants (such vitamin E, vitamin C, carotenes, flavonoids, glutathione, uric acid, and taurine).
+These free radicals are produced as byproducts of normal metabolism and due to radiation exposure to and certain environmental pollutants.
+Highly reactive, radicals damage free can cellular components and are implicated in various damage to DNA, leading to mutations and cellular aging.
+Rasayana herbs like Brahmi help in protecting DNA from oxidative damage and may promote the repair of damaged DNA.

+diseases.
+Under normal circumstances, free radicals are neutralized by efficient systems in the body, including antioxidant enzymes (such as superoxide dismutase, catalase, and glutathione peroxidase) and nutrient-derived small molecule antioxidants (such as vitamin E, vitamin C, carotenes, flavonoids, glutathione, uric acid, and taurine).
 In healthy individuals, a delicate balance exists between free radicals and antioxidants.[21]
 However, in certain pathological conditions like diabetes and in critically ill patients, oxidative stress can cause antioxidant levels to fall below normal.
 In such cases, antioxidant supplements are expected to be beneficial.